 This defaults to the business admin email and must be a valid email address.

-Payment Policies: This policy displays what a business’s cancellation policies are and include:
+The Payment Policy displays what a business’s cancellation policies are and include:

-No-Show Policy displays to clients when you have the Hold with a Credit Card feature enabled.
-This alerts them to the amount of your business’s cancellation or no show fee.
+This displays to clients when you have the Hold with a Credit Card feature enabled.
+This alerts them to the amount of your business’s cancellation or no-show fee.